Stay22 vs Travelpayouts: which one makes me $2,000+/month?

 Conversions are low and, thus, your affiliate revenue is low

 The main disadvantage of Travelpayouts is that their conversion rates are low and you don’t make much money through them.
-At least this was my experience with them.
+While some creators do see results with Travelpayouts, especially in specific niches, my experience was very different.

 I used Travelpayouts ever since I started this blog in January 2024.
 In May 2024 I was at 5,000 monthly sessions, but I still hadn’t made any affiliate income through Travelpayouts.